Chris-Bland/textGpt/README.md

 Find your AccountSid and AuthToken values and add them as the value for the twilioAccountSid and twilioAuthToken keys in AWS SecretsManager

 ### AWS:
-Create secrets for twilioAccountSid and twilioAuthToken.
-Take not of the Secret Name and replace in the stack.
+Create a secret called `TextGptSecrets`.
+Add values for `twilioAccountSid`, `twilioAuthToken`, and `openAiApiKey`.
+If you have issues with lambdas not being able to get secrets, make sure the IAM resource is the full secret name.
+Sometimes dropped the ending.

 ### IAC:
+Toggle timeouts as needed.
+All IAM policies and Roles are setup in the stack.

+## To run:

+### npm install
+### cdk build
+### cdk deploy